| CONDUCTING AIR TIGHT

 C. INVESTIGATION OVERLAP

-In 1992, the Georgia Legislature re-enacted
+WITH THE EMPLOYER'S SUBROGATION RIGHT In 1992, the Georgia Legislature re-enacted

 a subrogation statute providing that an employer/insurer